DataDog/integrations-extras/steadybit/README.md

 ### Installation

 Several [installation methods are supported][4].
-The simplest way to install the Steadybit Datadog extension is through our dedicated Helm chart.
+For the best experience, install the Steadybit Datadog extension through the dedicated Helm chart.

 To learn more about the supported values for `datadog.siteParameter` and `datadog.siteUrl`, please see [Datadog's site documentation page][5].